uniconstructor/demandbaselabs/DemandbaseFormConnector/README.md

 	http://www.demandbaselabs.com/docs/form_connector

 New Features:

 	- "connect" function provides an easy way to set/override properties from outside the demandbaseForm.js file
 	- added "authorize" function to validate Demandbase key
 	- "_restoreIpFields" function adds detected IP back to data sets from Domain and Company API, so IP address can be captured with every visit.
 	- "keepAudienceFields" option to always capture audience and audience segment, regardless of the winning API

-	- elements specified in toggleFieldList are automatically hidden when script loads
 	- Domain API call is triggered even when Email field has a prepopulated value
 	- added "hook" function so class functionality can be extended.
 		- db_hook_init is called in init function